The best description of this section of my site is something like “Twitter of my own” and Nadia’s words:

 3 April • 10:03 PM

 Asked a friend “do you actually want to make apps?”, with the implication being apps were over/a solved problem.
-But the second I asked it I realised I still wanted to make them myself.
+And the second I asked it I realised I still wanted to make them myself.
 Cool little self-realisation right there.

 23 March • 5:03 AM

-Animations on phones are fine because your figer is usually blocking the thing being tapped, so delayed feedback is good.
+Animations on phones are fine because your finger is usually blocking the thing being tapped, so delayed feedback is good.
 On web you can clearly see, and also don’t want to wait.
 Re-clicking is more expensive than tapping (?)

 21 March • 5:54 PM